GuyBaele/SpreadGL/README.md

 --location: Type in the annotation that stores the location information (names or coordinates).
   In this case, the "region" annotation stores the names of regions and countries.
 --list: Only compulsory for discrete space analysis.
 Use a location list with its filename extension as an input.
 This file should be in the csv format with a comma (",") separator and comprised of three columns with a specific header of "location,latitude,longitude".
+--format: It is optional as the default format is GeoJSON.
+However, if you want to inspect the output in a table, you should type in "csv".
-When this processing step is done, you should be able to see a file called 'A.27_worldwide.MCC.tree.output.geojson'.
+When this processing step is done, you should be able to see a file called 'A.27_worldwide.MCC.tree.output.csv'.
 It represents the spatial layer.
 ```
-spread --tree A.27_worldwide.MCC.tree --time 2021-06-01 --location region --list A.27.location.list.csv
+spread --tree A.27_worldwide.MCC.tree --time 2021-06-01 --location region --list A.27.location.list.csv --format csv
 ```

 2. We can now visualise the spatial layers in spread.gl using the steps explained above (see Section 'Visualising a (phylo)geographical spread layer in spread.gl').